GMP Standard Operating Procedures (SOP)

 – What aspects of the system or process are critical to business?

-It is impractical to completely test every aspect of a computerised system; therefore, the effort should be focused on critical areas.
+It is impractical to completely test every aspect of a computerized system; therefore, the effort should be focused on critical areas.

 Development of a User and Functional Requirement Specification

-The purpose of this document is to: Clearly and precisely determine what the user wants the system to do, define what a system should do, and which functions and facilities are to be provided based on the requirements of the URS.
+The purpose of this document is to clearly and precisely determine what the user wants the system to do, define what a system should do, and provide which functions and facilities based on the URS requirements.

 Development of A Functional Requirement Specification for Computer Systems

-This procedure is to be used as a guideline for developing a Functional Requirement Specification document for a computer system to be utilised at the G MP manufacturing facility.
+This procedure will be used as a guideline for developing a Functional Requirement Specification document for a computer system at the GMP manufacturing facility.

 Conducting an Electronic Record and Signature Assessment